 The following awards and opportunities are available:

-• Conference Travel Awards » supports undergraduate students who are attending and/or presenting at academic and professional conferences and symposia.
-Applications are no longer accepted for 2023-2024 academic year and will re-open in July for the 2024-2025 academic year.
-Please email CURE at uocure@uoregon.edu with any questions.
+- Conference Travel Awards supports undergraduate students who are attending and/or presenting at academic and professional conferences and symposia.
+Applications are accepted and reviewed on a rolling basis.

-• Undergraduate Research Small Grant » offers funding for research related expenses, such as materials, supplies, minor equipment, and processing fees, as well as travel costs.
-Applications are no longer accepted for 2023-2024 academic year and will re-open in July for the 2024-2025 academic year.
-Please email CURE at uocure@uoregon.edu with any questions.
+- Undergraduate Research Small Grant offers funding for research related expenses, such as materials, supplies, minor equipment, and processing fees, as well as travel costs.
+Applications are accepted and reviewed on a rolling basis.

-• Faculty Research Mentor Award » recognizes up to four UO faculty members annually for their exceptional mentoring of undergraduate research, creative work, and experiential learning
+- Faculty Research Mentor Award recognizes UO faculty members annually for their exceptional mentoring of undergraduate research, creative work, and experiential learning

 First-Year Research Experience (FYRE) Award

 CURE launched FYRE in 2020 to provide first-year undergraduate students (including transfers students in their first year at the UO) the developmental opportunity to explore and engage in research and creative work.
 This fellowship annually funds students who are in their first year at UO.
 This year, recipients will receive $5000 and their research faculty mentor will receive $1000.
 FYRE recipients are expected to perform full-time summer research for 8 weeks minimum under the mentorship of a UO faculty member.
 CURE invites students from all schools, colleges, majors, and minors to apply for FYRE, including the humanities, arts, social sciences, and sciences.
-The application due date is March 13, 2025.
+The application due date is March 13, 2025 (no later than 5:00 pm)

 The applicant is asked to have a faculty mentor identified and a research proposal at the time of application.
 CURE invites students seeking to connect with a prospective faculty mentor to meet with our team (visit open hours or by appointment) so that we can work with them to provide guidance, resources, and support.